Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/yubico-otp.md

 If two OTPs are generated during the same session, the second OTP received by the validation server should have a higher session usage counter than the previous OTP.
 If not, the second OTP will be rejected.

+Each OTP application slot has its own session usage counter.
+This means that if you configure both slots with a Yubico OTP, their session usage will be tracked separately.
+For example, if you were to generate an OTP from the short-press slot, the session usage counter for that slot would increment by 1, but the long-press slot's session usage counter would not change.

 ### Usage counter

-The usage counter (2 bytes/16 bits) keeps track of how many times the YubiKey has been powered on or reset.
+The usage counter (2 bytes/16 bits) keeps track of how many times the YubiKey has been powered on.
 It is non-volatile, meaning its value is preserved even when the YubiKey is powered off.
-The first time the YubiKey is used after a power-up or reset, this value is incremented by 1, and the session usage counter is reset to zero.
+The first time the YubiKey is used after a power-up, this value is incremented by 1, and the session usage counter is reset to zero.
 If a validation server receives an OTP that has a lower usage counter than the previously recorded counter, the OTP will be rejected.

 This field has a usable range of 1 – 0x7fff.
 When this counter reaches 0x7fff, it stops.
 However, this does not render the YubiKey useless; the OTP application slot can simply be reconfigured with new Yubico OTP secrets (which need to be shared with the validation server).
 Every time a slot is reconfigured, the usage counter will be reset.
+Each OTP application slot has its own usage counter.

 The usage counter is also stored in little-endian format.